Art-Sells/Arells/Build-Notes.md

 - - - Bull: Show modal explanation
 - - - Sloth: Show modal explanation

-Vavity Architecture:
-- Save entire vavity API (vapa-mechanism and aggregator), chart (bull/sloth), aggregator...
-Then update Vavity Git

 Login/Signup with Google/Apple (re-configure LoginSignup pages):
 - They don’t have to verify emails
 – Account not found, create account.
 Test with 2-3 masstester@gmail.com accounts differing amounts (view all s3 jsons and check Arells Bitcoin Wallet amount)

-- and NEXT_PUBLIC for AWS (change back then change back to AWS for local tests *always* in all APIs & aws-config)
-- - Separate Vavity architecture Offline (for testing) and prepare online version (for deployment)
-- Change AWS Access Key from PUBLIC to PRIVATE (find all files that have this and change them)

-### Test Online (both desktop/mobile):
+### Test Online (both desktop(multiple browsers)/mobile):
 - change .env variables from NEXT_PUBLIC
 - test with 2-3 masstester@gmail.com accounts differing amounts (view all s3 jsons and check Arells Ethereum Wallet amount)
+- - Test multiple wallet/asset connection scenarios (throw everything at it....)
+- - - Decrease walletBalance
+- - - Increase wallet Balance
+- - - Change wallet addresses to see what it does for the buttons (try and connect using the wallet only)
 - - Run Vavity for a few minutes (with synthetic-api) to test system (with small amounts multiple accounts) ().
+- and NEXT_PUBLIC for AWS (change back then change back to AWS for local tests *always* in all APIs & aws-config)
+- Change AWS Access Key from PUBLIC to PRIVATE (find all files that have this and change them)

 - - save/update .json info every second to ext Dsk (then every day save/update cold) (view all s3 jsons and check Arells Ethereum Wallet amount)
 - In notion: